 If you son or daughter is experiencing difficulty with a class—keeping up with the work, understanding the assignments, decoding puzzling feedback—the best advice you could give is, “Talk to the teacher.”
 All teachers have office hours; many are willing to talk after class.
 If that doesn’t work, the student should talk to an administrator in his or her department.
 These aren’t bureaucrats—they’re mentors, counselors, and advisors.
 Students can also come to the Office of Student Affairs and ask to speak to Anita Gupta, director of academic services, Jean Chen-Villalba, assistant director, or Dean Robert Cameron.

 There are a number of other academic support services available to students.
 Students who have questions regarding the Writing the Essay course can call the Expository Writing Program at 212-998- 8860.
 Students who need extra help with a course offered by the College of Arts & Science can use the Academic Resource Center (212-998-2272).
 Students with documented learning or physical disabilities can receive support through the Moses Center for Students with Disabilities (212-998- 4980).

 There are times when a student needs to take time off due to personal, financial or medical issues.
-Students are welcome to speak with his or her academic advisor to discuss a leave of absence or to contact Jodi Bailey, director of student affairs: firstname.lastname@example.org or call 212-998-1593.
+Students are welcome to speak with his or her academic advisor to discuss a leave of absence or to contact the Office of Student Affairs at firstname.lastname@example.org or by calling 212-998-1900.